cuviper/ssh-pageant/README.md

 both runtimes.
 Use `cygpath --windows {path}` to help normalize paths for system-wide use.

-3. Alternative: run ssh-pageant at Windows start and set environment variables.
+3. **Alternative**: run ssh-pageant at Windows start and set environment variables.

+    In this scenario there is no need for additions to .bashrc or a custom sock path, though you can still use it.

     Create a batch file with the following content: